nidanurefe/Functional-Programming/README.md

 # Functional Haskell Simulations

-This repository contains Haskell projects, showcasing the use of functional programming in solving computational problems related to geometry, social simulation and graph theory.
+This repository contains Haskell projects, showcasing the use of functional programming in solving computational problems related to geometry, social simulation, cellular automata, and graph theory.

 ---